-- Pre-scheduled appointments

-- Illness (after first visiting the office)

-- Family emergency

-- Family events

-- Lunch with parent or guardian, who picks up the student (students cannot leave with siblings or friends who are under 18 years of age)
+- Pre-scheduled appointments - Illness (after first visiting the office) - Family emergency - Family events - Pre-authorized internships, which do not interfere with academic class schedules - Lunch with parent or guardian, who picks up the student (students cannot leave with siblings or friends who are under 18 years of age) - Seniors with pre-approval with the Administration. - Seniors taking college courses offline or participating in the work program may leave at their assigned time.